Hyrule Warriors

-Hyrule Warriors is a hack and slash video game developed by Omega Force and Team Ninja for the Wii U video game console.
-The game is a collaboration between Koei Tecmo and Nintendo, mixing settings and characters from Nintendo's The Legend of Zelda with the gameplay of Koei's Dynasty Warriors series.
 Hyrule Warriors was released in Japan in August 2014, and worldwide the following month.
-It became one of the best-selling games on the Wii U. An updated port, Hyrule Warriors Legends, was released for the Nintendo 3DS in Japan in January 2016 and worldwide in March of the same year.
-A second enhanced port, Hyrule Warriors: Definitive Edition, was released for the Nintendo Switch in 2018.
-A successor, Hyrule Warriors: Age of Calamity, was released exclusively for the Nintendo Switch in November 2020.
+It received generally positive reviews, with critics praising its presentation and effective combination of Zelda and Dynasty Warriors elements, although the repetitive nature of its gameplay was criticized.
+The game was commercially successful and became one of the best-selling games on the Wii U. An updated port for the Nintendo 3DS, Hyrule Warriors Legends, was released in 2016.
+A second port, Hyrule Warriors: Definitive Edition, was released for the Nintendo Switch in 2018.
+The game was followed by Hyrule Warriors: Age of Calamity (2020) for the Nintendo Switch, and Hyrule Warriors: Age of Imprisonment (2025) for the Nintendo Switch 2.